machingclee/machingclee.github.io/static/media/350-domain-transfer.d64f9248.md

 ##### Adjust alternative domain name after cert-validation is completed

-4. Just wait our certificate to be validated, then we can update the alternative domain name successfully:
+4. Just wait our certificate to be validated, then we can return to step 1 and update the alternative domain name successfully:

    [![](/assets/img/2024-12-22-01-37-39.png)](/assets/img/2024-12-22-01-37-39.png)